 Register your website’s address

 Once you have decided on the name of your website it is necessary to register it.
 I use GoDaddy.
 There doesn’t seem to be a much cheaper option and GoDaddy are the market leaders.
 You can also try 123-Reg, particularly if you’re based in the UK and want a .co.uk domain.

 One thing I would suggest is not to use your domain name registrar as your host.
 I like to keep the two operations separate because if you have a problem with one it is easier to move.

 Cost: You’re looking at around $10 a year.
 When you register a domain name, your contact details are included in a publicly available database known as the Whois database which can lead to spamming.
 You can spend slightly more to hide these details.

-An important SEO point: Search engines prefer if the domain is registered for a longer time into the future so that you don’t look like a fly-by-night website.
+SEO point: Search engines may prefer if the domain is registered for a longer time into the future so that you don’t look like a fly-by-night website.
 For this reason, it’s better to register for five years rather than the minimum one year.

 How to choose a web host?